MonashAIM/onboarding-resources/README.md

 # onboarding-resources
-A set of resources created by the education team for onboarding new members to the teamA
+A set of resources created by the education team for onboarding new members to the team